sandu-alexandru/hero_game/README.md

 The damage done by the attacker is calculated with the following formula:
 ~ **Damage = Attacker strength – Defender defence**

 The damage is subtracted from the defender’s health.
 An attacker can miss their hit and do no  damage if the defender gets lucky that turn.
-Orderus’ skills occur randomly, based on their chances, so take them into account on each turn.
+Orderus’ skills occur randomly, based on their chance on each turn.
 ### Game over
 The game ends when one of the players remain without health or the number of turns reaches 20.
-The application must output the results each turn: what happened, which skills were used (if any), the damage done, defender’s health left.
+The application outputs the results for each turn: what happened, which skills were used (if any), the damage done, defender’s health left.
-If we have a winner before the maximum number of rounds is reached, he must be declared.
+Additionally, a winner may be declared if we have a winner before the maximum number of rounds is reached.